omerkolsuz/my-ai-project/README.md

 <!-- This is the markdown template for the final project of the Building AI course,
 created by Reaktor Innovations and University of Helsinki.  -->
-# Project Title
-AI-Powered Task Management Assistant
+# AI-Powered Task Management Assistant

 ## Summary
 TaskMaster is an AI-powered task management assistant designed to streamline task organization, scheduling, and completion.
 It helps users efficiently manage their tasks, prioritize work, and stay productive.
 ## Background